MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bots-filesv4.md

 To send and receive files in the bot, set the `supportsFiles` property in the manifest to `true`.
 This property is described in the [bots](~/resources/schema/manifest-schema.md#bots) section of the Manifest reference.

 The definition looks like this, `"supportsFiles": true`.
-If the bot does not enable `supportsFiles`, the features listed in this section do not work.
+If the bot doesn't enable `supportsFiles`, the features listed in this section don't work.

 ### Receive files in personal chat